1Lighty/BetterDiscordPlugins/Plugins/MultiUploads/README.md

 # MultiUploads [![download](https://i.imgur.com/OAHgjZu.png)](https://1lighty.github.io/BetterDiscordStuff/?plugin=MultiUploads&dl=1 "MultiUploads")
 Multiple uploads send in a single message, like on mobile.
 Hold shift while pressing the upload button to only upload one.
+Adds ability to paste multiple times.